j2969719/doublecmd-plugins/highlighters/README.md

 If the directory doesn't exist, create it.
 Now restart DC.

+## Other HGL-files

+DC uses SynUniHighlighter, so you can try to find HGL-files yourself.

 ## How to create or edit

 [HglEditor](http://totalcmd.net/plugring/HglEditor.html): create and use the *highlighters* folder near `HglEditor.exe`.
 HglEditor for Windows only, but you can use Wine.